-Make a difference with AUT's new applied Master of Human Rights.
+Make a difference with AUT's Master of Human Rights.
 This interdisciplinary programme examines contemporary human rights issues in as little as one year.
 It covers theory and skills related to advocacy, treaty body reporting, human rights campaigns, and media and communication strategies.
 International experts deliver seminars on subjects like freedom of expression, child rights, gender and women's rights, the internet and human rights, and terrorism.
 Career opportunities for graduates include human rights work in government, policy agencies, national human rights institutions, and international and national NGOs.
 The programme is also relevant if you're working in a law or regulatory agency, human rights or education.
+The related Postgraduate Certificate in Human Rights and Postgraduate Diploma in Human Rights are also available.